zaidansani/thevault/content/the repository/cs2103t/notes/Design Patterns.md

 > [!note] Anti-pattern
 > Segregate common and unique information into a class hierarchy, and hard-codes common data in the class.
 Problematic as if there is an addition of new data, it will have to update the source code.

+# MVC Pattern

+> [!note] Context
+> Most application support
+> - storage/retrieval of information
+> - displaying of information
+> - changing stored information

+> [!note] Problem
+> High coupling can result from interlinked nture of features

+> [!note] Solution
+> Decouple data, presentation, and control logic.
+> - View: Display data, interact with user, and pulls data from model
+> - Controller: Detects UI events such as mouse clicks/button pushes, and takes follow up action.
+Updates model/view
+> - Model: Stores and maintains data, updates view if necessary

+# Observer Pattern

+> [!note] Context
+> Object is interested in being notified when a change happens to another object.

+> [!note] Problem
+> Coupling could happen to the observed object.

+> [!note] Solution
+> Force communication through interface known to both parties.

+# Other patterns

+> [!remark] Optional

+Refer to Gang Of Four book
+- Creational design patterns
+- Structural design patterns
+- Behavioural design patterns

+# Usage

+> [!remark] Optional

+Use patterns as a high-level vocabulary to talk about design.
+- Patterns might be domain-specific
+- Should not be overused.

+Design principles differ by being more general, have wider applicability, with greater overlap.